East Lakeshore Trail

 From north to south they are:

-East Lakeshore Trailis located along the east shoreline of Tellico Lake opposite Tellico Village and Rarity Bay.
+East Lakeshore Trail is located along the east shoreline of Tellico Lake opposite Tellico Village and Rarity Bay.
 The completed portion of the trail lies between mile 1 and mile 18 of the Little Tennessee River channel at Wildcat Point.
-Access to the trail is provided at five existing trailheads with paved parking for 15 to 20 vehicles (two additional trailhead parking areas are under construction).
-Most trailheads have an information bulletin board kiosk with a large map of the trail.
-Smaller take-along maps and WATeR brochures are also supplied.
+Access to the trail is provided at nine existing trailheads with parking for 15 to 20 vehicles.
+Most trailheads are paved and have an information bulletin board kiosk with a large map of the trail.
 Boat Access: At this time we have 3 boat landings with easy access to the trail for boaters.
 Two are in power line cove, one serves the Davis Ferry Branch and the other serves the Glendale branch.
 The 3rd landing is at the south end of Glendale Branch near Coytee Loop.
 These are all on the map (although the Coytee Loop map may be incorrect).

-Detailed information with maps, interpretive guides, and directions to the trailheads is available on the East Lakeshore Trail menu item of the WATeR website.
+Detailed information with maps and directions to the trailheads is available on the East Lakeshore Trail menu item of the WATeR website - tellicowater.org.
+Maps can be downloaded and printed.

 Adopt a Trail:

-Those interested in adopting a section of the trail for routine maintenance contact Tom Siegele, email@example.com.
-Under this project, the trail sections are visited once a month to remove fallen branches, prune bushes and small trees and report fallen trees or other major problems.
+Those interested in adopting a section of the trail for routine maintenance contact Tom Siegele, firstname.lastname@example.org.
+Under this project, the trail sections are visited at least once a month to keep the trail in good condition by removing fallen branches, pruning back overhanging brush, small trees and other vegetation, and reporting fallen trees or other major problems.

 |*** Membership Application ***|